jadecobra/python_tdd_exercises/source/AttributeError.rst

 -------------

-* `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_
+* :doc:`How I setup a Test Driven Development Environment`

 ----